 If your project intends to have a domain-named bucket, the team member creating the bucket must demonstrate that they are authorized to create a bucket in the given domain.
 When you intend to host your domain's content in a Cloud Storage bucket, the recommended verification method is to verify domain ownership.

-Cloud Storage uses the Domain name provider method in the Search Console to verify domain ownership.
+Cloud Storage uses the Search Console to verify domain ownership.

 To verify domain ownership: